Alexpascual28/rprk_turtlebot_lab_sessions/rprk_turtlebot.md

 ### ARB library

-The ARB (Arduino Robotics Board) library is designed to simplify the interaction between the hardware components on the ARB and the software controlling it, either standalone or in conjunction with a Raspberry Pi.
+The ARB (Arduino Robotics Board) library runs in the Arduino Nano and is designed to simplify the interaction between the hardware components on the ARB and the software controlling it, in conjunction with a Raspberry Pi.
 This library is integral for controlling the motors, sensors, and serial communication in your robotics projects.

 **Key Components of the ARB Library**